-► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appears in serviceable condition but was not tested.
 The sanitary fittings appeared in fair order consistent with age.

 Heating and hot water

-Repair category 1
+Repair category 2

-Notes There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
-In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.
+Notes The central heating boiler is semi modern and replacement is likely to be red in the foreseeable future.
+This should be checked by a Gas Safe registered tradesman.